cpp-tutor/abaci0-literate/Abaci0.md

 ### `ExprCodeGen.cpp`

-The whole of the `llvm` namespace is made available to this implementation file, together with four other types.
+The whole of the `llvm` namespace is made available to this implementation file, together with six other types.
 The (sizeable) `operator()` function is based around switching upon the type of the `std::variant` in the `ExprNode` parameter, and in the case of it being an `ExprList`, additionally switching on its arithmetic association.

 ```cpp
 using namespace llvm;